Home

 by Daniel Stanfield, 2024.

-Part I: Written and Oral Torah; Mishna and Talmud
+Part I: Written and Oral Torah, Mishna and Talmud

 Torah means "instruction/teaching/revelation" and there is both a Written Torah and an Oral Torah.